hyu-kim/hyu-kim.github.io/_pages/about.md

 I first got trained for the scientific discoveries at Seoul National University and previously worked for a biotech company as a Data Science intern.
 I was formerly a Sergeant (veteran) in Marine Corps, South Korea.

-The research activities were funded by US DOE's Bioenergy Research Program, MIT Laboratory for Energy and Microsystems Innovation, PrognomiQ Inc., South Korea's Ministry of Science and ICT, and Kwanjeong Educational Foundation.
+The research activities were funded by US Food and Drug Administration, US Department of Energy, PrognomiQ Inc., South Korea's Ministry of Science and ICT, and Kwanjeong Educational Foundation.